SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/README.md

 - Initialized deck ArrayList in Game class
 - Created 5 PlayerTest unit tests including toString() test
 - Created a method in Hand to access all the player's cards directly
+- Added a proper View interface and updated controller to use it
+- Model now supports multiple views with add/remove view methods
+- Rebuilt GameStateEvent: correct naming, extends EventObject, private fields, full getters/setters
+- Fixed controller–model separation by moving validation logic back into the model
 - Completed GameController methods

 ---